Stuycs-K/finalprojectapcs-3-benitez-leonardo-lei-vanna/DEVLOG-Leo.md

 I focused heavily on core gameplay functionality today.
 First, I debugged and refined the piece placement logic, ensuring that mouse dragging only affects the current piece and not the board itself.
 I adjusted how pieces snap to the grid and verified that invalid placements are correctly rejected.
 Next, I fixed the scoring system so that points are accurately awarded when rows or columns are cleared.
 I then added randomized piece generation to trigger immediately after a piece is successfully placed.
 Finally, I cleaned up the visual presentation by modifying the drawPiece() method to only render the active blocks of a piece — removing the distracting white boxes that previously filled empty cells.
 These changes brought the project much closer to a polished, playable state.

+### 2025-06-02 - Piece Control + Color Logic + Refactoring

+I added RGB-based color generation for each piece and created keyboard controls to adjust their colors for testing.
+I also cleaned up the drawPiece logic to separate visuals from internal behavior and continued refining mouse drag detection.
+I ran multiple tests on piece placement across the board and tweaked the canPlace and isValid methods to prevent invalid overlaps.
+I also removed unused variables and began re-centering the visual grid, fixing visual offsets from earlier versions.

+### 2025-06-03 - Visual Polish + Background Experiments

+I experimented with randomly generated background visuals to make the game more dynamic and colorful.
+This included testing gradient effects and animated transitions, though not all of it was committed.
+I also cleaned up piece rendering by ensuring shadows don’t misalign and continued adjusting piece centering on the board.
+I updated the draw loop and added more devlog notes to reflect these updates.

+### 2025-06-04 - Game Over Logic + Restart + UI Centering

+Today I worked on integrating a game-over condition into the logic — specifically modifying the canPlaceAny() method to check for board saturation.
+I also added a restart button that resets the score and generates a new set of pieces.
+I did a full test cycle for UI centering, cleaning up the offset calculation that had been skewing the piece placement slightly.
+Also started writing up instructions and preparing for the README update.

+### 2025-06-08 - Color Matching + Shadow Fixes + Cleanup

+I overhauled the color-matching logic so that the game now checks for color adjacency when determining which blocks to clear.
+This involved modifying the clearLines method and embedding new logic into the board scanning routine.
+I also fixed the centering of triangle-based pieces, which had been rendering off-center due to uneven matrix padding.
+I added a piece-shadow feature that previews where a block would land before it’s placed, using a helper method to simulate ghost placement.
+Finally, I cleaned up the entire board render function and deleted all commented-out code and test snippets to prepare for final polishing.

+### 2025-06-09 - Game Over Bug Fix + High Score Display

+I finally tracked down and fixed a long-standing bug in the game-over logic.
+The issue was caused by an edge case where pieces could be scanned for but be missed due to a row of zeros in their structure.
+I restructured the piece layouts  and added a last-resort board scan to ensure endgame triggers correctly.
+I also implemented a high score tracker that persists across restarts and is updated on-screen.
+Lastly, I fixed an issue with image rendering in the UI — specifically, missing image icons in the score display that were failing to load on launch.

 I believe this document accurately reflects the contributions of my teammate
 - Vanna Lei